Bertrand-tech/Open-KNX/Installation-of-OpenKNX-tools.md

 * OpenKNXproducer.exe - a tool to create a knxprod-File, which can be imported in ETS.
 The source is available [here](https://github.com/OpenKNX/OpenKNXproducer).
 * bossac.exe - a tool to upload firmware to an SAMD microcontroller.
 The source is available [here](https://github.com/shumatech/BOSSA)

+## Remarks

+OpenKNXproducer.exe needs a working ETS-Installation on the same PC installed at the standard location of ETS.
+ETS 5.6 is minimum, ETS 5.7.x and ETS 6 are supported.
+A Demo-License is sufficient.
+It does not work with a clean install of ETS.
+At least one (empty) Project has to be created with the ETS installation.